American Public Education (NASDAQ:APEI) Releases Q4 2021 Earnings Guidance

-American Public Education (NASDAQ:APEI) updated its fourth quarter 2021 earnings guidance on Monday.
-The company provided EPS guidance of $0.310-$0.380 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.390.
+American Public Education (NASDAQ:APEI) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $0.310-$0.380 for the period, compared to the Thomson Reuters consensus estimate of $0.390.
 The company issued revenue guidance of $150 million-$155 million, compared to the consensus revenue estimate of $152.02 million.American Public Education also updated its FY 2021 guidance to $0.770-$0.850 EPS.

-American Public Education (NASDAQ:APEI) last issued its earnings results on Monday, November 8th.
-The company reported ($0.01) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.01 by ($0.02).
-American Public Education had a net margin of 4.40% and a return on equity of 4.08%.
-During the same quarter in the prior year, the company posted $0.18 earnings per share.
-On average, sell-side analysts anticipate that American Public Education will post 0.85 EPS for the current fiscal year.
+American Public Education (NASDAQ:APEI) last issued its quarterly earnings data on Monday, November 8th.
+The company reported ($0.01) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.01 by ($0.02).
+American Public Education had a return on equity of 4.08% and a net margin of 4.40%.
+During the same period last year, the company earned $0.18 EPS.
+On average, analysts forecast that American Public Education will post 0.85 earnings per share for the current year.

-A number of institutional investors have recently made changes to their positions in APEI.
-Royal Bank of Canada grew its stake in American Public Education by 9.5% during the third quarter.
-Royal Bank of Canada now owns 7,234 shares of the company’s stock worth $185,000 after buying an additional 627 shares in the last quarter.
-Citadel Advisors LLC grew its stake in American Public Education by 108.9% during the third quarter.
-Citadel Advisors LLC now owns 17,714 shares of the company’s stock worth $454,000 after buying an additional 9,233 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its stake in American Public Education by 104.9% during the third quarter.
-BNP Paribas Arbitrage SA now owns 19,877 shares of the company’s stock worth $509,000 after buying an additional 10,177 shares in the last quarter.
-Millennium Management LLC acquired a new stake in American Public Education during the third quarter worth about $665,000.
-Finally, Morgan Stanley grew its stake in American Public Education by 58.2% during the second quarter.
-Morgan Stanley now owns 73,471 shares of the company’s stock worth $2,082,000 after buying an additional 27,021 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Bank of New York Mellon Corp raised its holdings in shares of American Public Education by 2.2% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 177,982 shares of the company’s stock valued at $4,558,000 after buying an additional 3,825 shares during the period.
+BNP Paribas Arbitrage SA boosted its position in shares of American Public Education by 104.9% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 19,877 shares of the company’s stock worth $509,000 after purchasing an additional 10,177 shares during the last quarter.
+Millennium Management LLC acquired a new stake in shares of American Public Education in the third quarter valued at about $665,000.
+Citadel Advisors LLC raised its position in American Public Education by 108.9% during the third quarter.
+Citadel Advisors LLC now owns 17,714 shares of the company’s stock valued at $454,000 after purchasing an additional 9,233 shares in the last quarter.
+Finally, Royal Bank of Canada boosted its position in American Public Education by 9.5% during the third quarter.
+Royal Bank of Canada now owns 7,234 shares of the company’s stock valued at $185,000 after acquiring an additional 627 shares during the last quarter.
 Hedge funds and other institutional investors own 96.14% of the company’s stock.

 American Public Education, Inc provides online and on-campus postsecondary education services.
 It operates through the following segments: American Public Education and Hondros College of Nursing.
 The American Public Education segment reflects the operational activities of the company’s subsidiary American Public University System, Inc, other corporate activities and minority investments.